 You would think that Congress would have learned the last time?
-Just in its first few months of existence, the Private Tax Collection program looks like its already hitting bumps: Outside Collectors Accused of Illegal Practices - NYT.
+In just its first few months of existence, the Private Tax Collection program looks like its already hitting bumps: Outside Collectors Accused of Illegal Practices (New York Times).

 If contacted by these folks, it might be just bet to ignore them: Ignore Private Tax Collectors?